HELP loans and VET Student Loans

 What is a student loan?

-A HELP Loan or VET Student Loan (VSL) is a government loan that allows you to defer part or all of the cost of your studies.
+A HELP Loan or VET Student Loan (VSL) is an Australian Government loan that allows you to defer part or all of the cost of your studies.
 If you are eligible and have an approved HELP loan or VSL, your fees will automatically defer to your loan shortly after each census date.
 You begin to pay your loan back through the tax system once you earn above the compulsory repayment threshold or you can make voluntary repayments to the Australian Taxation Office (ATO) at any time.

 Am I eligible?